Towards Efficient Modularity in Industrial Drying: A Combinatorial Optimization Viewpoint: Introduction

-This paper presents a Maximum Entropy Principle (MEP)-based framework to model and subsequently optimize the different sub-processes in an industrial drying unit.
-Such optimization problems come with a lot of inherent complexities.
-For example, in the problem defined, the number of valid sequences of sub-processes is combinatorially large.
-Also, the discrete nature of these problems makes them difficult to deal with.
-In our proposed algorithm, this is addressed by assigning a probability distribution to the space of all possible configurations.
-In addition, the problem of determining the optimal operating conditions of sub-processes alone is broadly analogous to the resource allocation problem that is shown to be NP-hard \cite{NP-hard} with a non-convex cost surface riddled with multiple poor local minima.
-Algorithms such as k-means, in this case, generally get trapped in the local minima and are very sensitive to initialization.
-A key concept of our algorithm is to develop a homotopy from an auxiliary function to the original non-convex cost function.
-This auxiliary function is a weighted linear combination of the original non-convex cost function and an appropriately chosen convex function.
-We choose this convex function to be the negative Shannon entropy of the probability distribution defined above.
-This concept is very similar to the Deterministic Annealing algorithm \cite{rose1998deterministic} used for the clustering problem.
-At the beginning of the procedure, the weights are chosen such that the auxiliary objective function is dominated by the negative Shannon entropy term.
-Thus, the function is convex, and finding its global minimum is straightforward.
-After every iteration, the weight of the original non-convex cost gradually increases, and the obtained local minima are used to initialize the subsequent iteration.
-At the end of the procedure, the auxiliary function converges to the original non-convex cost function.
-This procedure is independent of the initialization and its main heuristic is that the global minimum is tracked by the algorithm as the convex cost function gradually changes to the desired non-convex cost function.
+This paper introduces a framework based on the Maximum Entropy Principle (MEP) to model and optimize the various sub-processes in an industrial drying unit.
+These optimization problems pose significant challenges due to the combinatorially large number of valid sequences of sub-processes and their discrete nature.
+To address these issues, we assign a probability distribution to the space of all possible configurations.
+However, determining the optimal operating conditions of sub-processes alone is analogous to the NP-hard resource allocation problem, with a non-convex cost surface containing multiple poor local minima.
+Traditional algorithms like k-means often get trapped in these local minima and are sensitive to initialization.
+To overcome this, our algorithm uses a homotopy approach from an auxiliary function to the original non-convex cost function.
+This auxiliary function is a weighted linear combination of the original non-convex cost function and an appropriate convex function, chosen as the negative Shannon entropy of the probability distribution defined above.
+We start with weights that favor the negative Shannon entropy term, making the function convex and easily solvable.
+As the iteration progresses, the weight of the original non-convex cost increases, and the obtained local minima are used to initialize subsequent iterations.
+The auxiliary function converges to the original non-convex cost function at the end of the procedure.
+This approach is independent of initialization and tracks the global minimum by gradually transforming the convex cost function to the desired non-convex cost function.